-- 1. The subject teacher will inform parents about the incident via ManageBac in the Behaviour Tab (Academic Honesty section). - 2.
-The student is required to re-submit the updated work if it is a criterion or non-criterion formative task - 3. and verbally reminded of the academic integrity policy requirements. - 4.
-The student's summative criterion-based work will be awarded Zero on ManageBac until the student resubmits the updated summative work with all Academic Integrity requirements met. - 5.
+- 1. The subject teacher will inform parents about the incident via ManageBac in the Behaviour Tab. - 2.
+The student is required to re-submit the updated work if it is a criterion or non-criterion formative task and verbally reminded of the academic integrity policy requirements. - 3.
+The student's summative criterion-based work will be awarded Zero on ManageBac until the student resubmits the updated summative work with all Academic Integrity requirements met. - 4.
 The homeroom teacher will record the case in the weekly Behaviour analysis document and inform the MYP coordinator.